* Eight new candidates nominated by ZTE’s controlling shareholder

 Shares of China’s No.2 telecommunications equipment maker have cratered 60 percent, wiping out more than $11 billion of the company’s market valuation, since trading resumed earlier this month following a two-month hiatus.

 The stock has been hammered by the uncertainty over when ZTE would be able to resume business with American suppliers, who provide almost a third of the components used in its equipment, amid intensifying U.S.-China trade tensions.

 The United States in April imposed a seven-year supplier ban on ZTE after it broke an agreement to discipline executives who conspired to evade U.S. sanctions on Iran and North Korea.

 The embattled firm, which ceased major operations after the ban, agreed to pay a $1 billion penalty, put $400 million in an escrow account to resume business with U.S. suppliers, and radically overhaul its management.

 However, the U.S. Department of Commerce has still not worked out the details necessary for lifting the ban, a government spokesman said in the U.S. on Thursday.

-The deal is facing strong opposition from some U.S. lawmakers.
+The deal has met with strong opposition from some U.S. lawmakers.

-ZTE shareholders met on Friday to vote on matters including a new board to replace the current 14-person team led by Chairman Yin Yimin.
+ZTE shareholders are meeting on Friday to vote on matters including a new board to replace the current 14-person board led by chairman Yin Yimin.

-As part of ZTE’s June 7 agreement with the United States, it must replace its board, fire all leadership members at or above the senior vice president level, along with any executives or officers tied to the wrongdoing, and hire a U.S.-appointed compliance monitor within 30 days.
+As part of ZTE’s June 7 agreement with the United States, ZTE has to replace its board, fire all leadership members at or above the senior vice president level, along with any executives or officers tied to the wrongdoing, and hire a U.S.-appointed compliance monitor within 30 days.

-Eight new candidates have been nominated to ZTE’s board by the company’s controlling shareholder Zhongxingxin, a state-owned entity which has a 30.34 percent stake.
+Eight new candidates were nominated by ZTE’s controlling shareholder Zhongxingxin, a state-owned entity which has a 30.34 percent stake.